-When you use a chronological resume format, start with your current or most recent job and work backwards in time.
+When you use a chronological resume format, start with your current or most recent job and work backward in time.
 Each relevant position should be listed on the page with double spacing between entries.
 For each job, give the title of your position, your employer's name and the dates you were employed.

-Underneath each job listed in your "Experience" section, create a list of accomplishments, using five to eight bullet points.
+Underneath each job listed in your Experience section, create a list of accomplishments, using five to eight bullet points.
 Each point should begin with an active verb.
 Phrases like "Managed 20+ staff members," "Developed software programs," "Instructed CPR classes" and "Initiated successful recruitment strategy" are all examples of things one might write under their jobs in the experience section.
 Note that these phrases are in the past tense, indicating the work was done in the past.
 If you're describing your present employment, use the present tense: "Supervise staff," "Manage accounts."

-If you have volunteer experience that is relevant to the job you're applying for, include it in your "Experience" section.
+If you have volunteer experience that is relevant to the job you're applying for, include it in your Experience section.
 Next to the job title, note in parentheses that this was a volunteer position.
 Likewise, apprenticeships or internships can also be integrated into your work history chronologically.
-Remember, it's a good idea for many to limit themselves to two pages as longer resumes could intimidate the hiring manger.
+Remember, it's a good idea for many to limit themselves to two pages as longer resumes could intimidate the hiring manager.
 If you have an extensive and relevant career history, include one page for every 10 years of professional experience.